 But as Gandhi once wrote back in 1918 in the Indian times, “Prejudices cannot be removed by legislation… They yield only to patient toil and education.”

 Donald Trump attended Fordham University and the University of Pennsylvania (BS).
 And in places of such learning, it saddens me that some lessons didn’t stick with President Trump.
-With his prosperity, he went to turn over the earth, instead of planting wheat; he planted poison ivy, he planted stinging nettles and he built walls around his home.
+With his prosperity, he went to turn over the earth, instead of building bridges and he built walls around his home.

 He forgets that we are not opponents on either side of an ideological war.
 We are not authoritarian soldiers coming to take everything that he holds dear.
-We have no guns, no tanks, no swords; We only have our pens, our want for peace and that our constitutional rights be upheld.
+We have no guns, no tanks, no swords; We only have our pens, our voices, and our want for peace.
 Especially for those backs that this country was built on.
 Those who are still searching for the freedom that they came here to find, and who’s justice has been denied for far to long.

 To invoke the words of Martin Luther King Jr, just before he was shot like so many of ours today.
 I have been to that mountaintop, He saw America for all that she could be.
 He was dismissed as a radical by many but as he states in his “Letter from a Birmingham Jail” He is a radical of love.
 He lived the revolutionary moment that existed in his mind.
 And like him, I have seen that shining city upon that hill.